 I took my time walking the inside and was happy to donate 10 dollars to preserving such a beautiful old building and church.

-As I made my way up to the front I couldn’t help but wonder what it would be like to attend a mass here.
+As I made my way up to the front, I couldn’t help but wonder what it would be like to attend a mass here.
 I was not able to on this trip but would love to on a future one.

 It was hard not to take a lot of pictures as there was so much to see and so many beautiful angles to capture it all.
-I found black and white really added to the architecture of the church.
+I found black and white added to the architecture of the church.

 The Art